sidd897/org-cv/doc/content/post/latex_export.md

 <https://github.com/Titan-C/moderncv.git> Feel free to use any or even your
 personal fork for your desired use case.

-To configure the export for moderncv you need the addition options in your org file.
+To configure the export for moderncv you need the additional options in your org file.

 ```org